Medical Imaging, Computed Tomography, Advanced Technical Certificate

 Graduates of this program are employed in hospitals, clinics, and imaging centers.

-For more information contact 281-476-1871 or CT Clinical Coordinator Albert Garcia at firstname.lastname@example.org
+For more information, students may contact 281-476-1871 or CT Clinical Coordinator Albert Garcia at firstname.lastname@example.org or email@example.com

-Must be a registered technologist with the ARRT and licensed by the Texas Medical Board by the first class/clinical date to participate in the program.
-Please review the links below for program information for all Advance Modality programs and Advance Modality programs application .
+Must be a registered technologist with ARRT certification and licensed by the Texas Medical Board by the first class date to participate in the program.
+Please review the links on the San Jacinto College Medical Imaging webpage for program information for all Advanced Imaging Modality programs and programs applications.

-Medical imaging technology consists of three Associate of Applied Science (AAS) degrees and four certificate programs.
+Medical Imaging Technology consists of two Associate of Applied Science (AAS) degrees and three certificate programs.

 The advanced or enhanced certificate programs are: